The Guns of N.C.

 - “Grape” shot was basically the same as the last two, but the balls were between the two in size, about 50% larger than cannister/musket balls.
 Also, the balls were in a fabric bag attached to the base.
 A cord was wrapped around the balls on the outsides of the bag in a way that made them look like grapes.
 (However, “grape shot” was often used as a general term for this type, case, and cannister shot.)

-Crews using cartridges could fire as often as four times a minute!
+Typical crews using cartridges could fire four times a minute, though, “A Hessian artillery unit… gave a demonstration in which it fired 12 rounds a minutes!”
 In theory an expert crew could hit targets a half-mile or more away.
 But typically most crews needed to be much closer.
 Only one record of accuracy from the war’s era has been found, for case shot, from a 1780 test in England.
 At 200 yards (the length of two American football fields), about half of the test rounds hit a target; at 500 yards, that was down to 14%!

 - ‘A Closer Look: An 18th Century Cannon | Heinz History Center’, Home, 2015 <https://www.heinzhistorycenter.org/blog/fort-pitt-museum/a-closer-look-18th-century-cannon> [accessed 5 November 2020]